arthurperdreau/arthurperdreau/README.md

 <h2 align="center">Hi there !
 I am Arthur </h2>

-<div align="center">I am currently a student in the first year of web development in Lyon.</div>
+<div align="center">I am currently a student in the second year of web development in Lyon.</div>

 <br>
 <br>